binkley/modern-java-practices/README.md

 ### Managing your Java environment

+#### Jenv

-One of the best tools for managing your Java environment in projects is [jEnv](https://www.jenv.be/).
+One of the best tools to manage your JDK environment in projects is [jEnv](https://www.jenv.be/).
 It supports both "global" (meaning you, the user) and "project" choices (particular to a directory and its children) in which JDK installation to use.
 You may notice the [`.java-version`](./.java-version)